Updated May 10, 2023

 - Cover a medical emergency

 Personal loans with high-interest rates meet most of the criteria for bad debt.
 They are costly and can damage your financial health if mismanaged.
 It’s generally not a good idea to take out high-interest personal loans for non-essential spending like vacations or new clothing.

 - A high-interest loan with short-term, monthly payments than you can afford could be a viable option for big-ticket essentials like car or appliance repairs.

 Struggling with Debt?

-If you have fallen behind on paying back your debt, good or bad, you should consider your debt relief options.
+If you have fallen behind on paying back your debt, good or bad, you should consider your debt resolution options.
 Speaking with Accredited Debt Relief can help.
 Call for a free consultation and speak with our specialists to discuss your options.